hyperb1iss/dotfiles/README.md

 The Starship prompt uses a custom theme based on the pastel-powerline theme, with colors inspired by the Dracula theme.
 You can find the configuration in `starship.toml`.

 For more information on customizing Starship, visit the [Starship documentation](https://starship.rs/).

+### 🖼️ Macchina and Elektra Theme

+[Macchina](https://github.com/Macchina-CLI/macchina) is a system information fetcher, and Elektra is a custom theme I've created for it.
+The Elektra theme provides a visually appealing display of system information, as seen in the screenshot above.
+Macchina and the Elektra theme are automatically set up during installation.

+### 🖥️ Tmux Configuration

+My tmux setup enhances productivity with custom keybindings, mouse support, and a sleek status bar.
+Key features include:

+- Mouse support for easy pane resizing and scrolling
+- Custom split pane shortcuts (| for vertical, - for horizontal)
+- Easy config reload with `prefix + r`
+- Alt+arrow keys for pane navigation without prefix
+- Increased scrollback buffer (5000 lines)
+- Window and pane indices start at 1 for easier switching
+- Catppuccin theme via the Tmux2K plugin
+- Custom status bar with git, CPU, network, and time information

+The full configuration can be found in `tmux.conf`.

 ## 🔧 Dependencies